 The Department of Oncology Seminar Series and Oncology Grand Rounds take place every Friday at noon during the spring and fall semesters.
 Both clinical and basic cancer researchers who are leaders in their field are invited to present their work and also participate in a journal club presentation by graduate students.
 Guest speakers typically have time to meet with faculty members at various points during the day.
 Please contact the person sponsoring the speaker if you would like to request a meeting with the speaker.
 It is possible to have these seminars show up on your calendar automatically.
-Instructions on how to subscribe to the Oncology Seminar Series calendar can be found here.
+The following link includes instructions on how to subscribe to the Oncology Seminar Series calendar.
 This calendar also lists the special seminars and mini-symposia that sometimes replace the Oncology Seminar.

 Upcoming Speaker Profiles